TBMiguel/Chat-Vue/README.md

 # Chat-Vue
-Chat com VueJS e socket.io
-THis is a SimpleChat with Vue and socket.io
+This is a SimpleChat with Vue and socket.io